-Dates of Shavuot in United Kingdom
+Dates of Shavuot in the United Kingdom

-Calendars of United Kingdom
+United Kingdom Holiday Calendars

 Shavuot, also known as the Feast of Weeks, is a Jewish festival celebrating the giving of the Torah to Moses on Mount Sinai.
 It also marks the end of the barley harvest and the beginning of the wheat harvest in ancient Israel, blending religious and agricultural significance.